RORO skip

 Common questions

-Durham County Council fines £298 for a skip placed on a public road without a permit, plus a £206 charge if they have to remove the skip.
-Tacit consent applies once your application has been with the council for three working days, but until then the skip cannot be on the road.
-We always confirm the permit before delivery to keep customers clear of those penalties.
+Durham County Council fines £298 for a skip placed on a public road without a permit, plus £206 if the council has to remove it.
+Tacit consent applies once the application has been in for three working days, but until then the skip cannot go on the road, so we always confirm the permit before delivery.

 Get in touch